NeilSenEasow/S3-LAB/Calculator/readme.txt

+Updates
+*Updated code is saved as CalculatorUpdated *Improvements were made in the division part

 # Simple Calculator

 This Java program implements a simple calculator using Java Swing.
 The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.